svvsaga/gradle-modules-public/README.md

 Common Gradle modules for SVV Saga projects.

+## Publications

+All plugins and modules will be published both to GitHub Packages and to Google Artifact Registry.
+The list of packages can be found either at [GitHub Packages](https://github.com/orgs/svvsaga/packages?repo_name=gradle-modules-public) or at [GCP Artifact Registry](https://console.cloud.google.com/artifacts/maven/saga-artifacts/europe/maven-public?project=saga-artifacts) (requires login with any Google account).

 ## Development

 - Run `setup.sh` to install precommit hooks for ensuring secrets are not checked in, and other checks.